Whoneedspacee/DiscordServerStatus/README.md

 https://github.com/discord-jda/JDA

 # Setup Steps
-Place the plugin in your plugins folder
+Place the plugins jar in your plugins folder

 Reload / Restart the server to allow the config to generate